LAMDA-NJU/Deep-Forest/docs/advanced_topics/use_customized_estimator.rst

 Instantiate the deep forest model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To begin with, you need to instantiate the deep forest model.
+To begin with, you need to instantiate a deep forest model.
 Notice that some parameters specified here will be overridden by downstream steps.
+For example, if the parameter :obj:`use_predictor` is set to ``False`` here, whereas :meth:`set_predictor` is called latter, then the internal attribute :obj:`use_predictor` will be altered to ``True``.

 .. code-block:: python